Best Australian Wines To Buy Right Now [Updated September 2021 Edition]

 Peter is the former head of Dan Murphy’s Wine Panel.
 He also used to be the Category Manager of International Wine at Dan Murphy’s.

-Peter provides DMARGE with his top Aussie wine picks each and every month.
+Peter provides DMARGE with his top wine picks for Australians each and every month.

 Here are his picks for August and September 2021, for those of you looking to leave the heavy reds of winter behind with a bang.
 He’s also included a couple of wildcard overseas picks to keep you on your toes (as well as a champagne that will go perfectly with any kind of lockdown picnic).